 Maine Coon cats are available in over 84 colors and pattern variations.
 Isn’t this fantastic news?
 As a result, most pet owners don’t realize all of the different options when it comes to the purebred Maine Coon Cat.
 The table below shows all of the color combinations along with the corresponding color codes that you can see from a Maine Coon Kitten.

-As you’re checking out the photos that we’ve found of some of the different colors, there are a few things interesting to remember as far as genetics are concerned.
+As you’re checking out the photos of the gorgeous Maine Coon colors, there are a few things interesting to remember.
 Male kittens always obtain both color genes from their mother.
 The male offspring in a litter will always be either the color of the mother or the dilute form of mom’s color.
 Furthermore, female kittens will be a combination of both parent’s colors.
 Knowing this information, it’s easy to predict the expected colors of kittens from the parents.

 There’s plenty of information to read about feline genetics and how Maine Coons get their colors and patterns on the CFA website.

 Black Maine Coon

 The solid black Maine Coon has a universally black coat.
 Remarkably, his nose pads whiskers and paw pads may also be black.
 This color isn’t very common, but it is certainly a beautiful sight to behold.
 Owners of black Maine coons will refer to them as “black panthers”.
 It is undesirable to have a white locket in a solid black coat.
 Our black Maine Coon kittens include: Freddie, Prince Of Darkness and Hitman.